harshitgupta1271/DevOps/DockerIntegrationWithgrid.md

 docker network rm grid
 This removes the grid network after all containers have been stopped.

-## here we go now we can run tests remotley in selenium grid just go in xml file and run
+Here we go now we can run tests remotley in selenium grid just go in xml file and run